*DISCLAIMER – This is not a real story.*

 Corbyn’s position looks as bleak, if not bleaker.
 After becoming Labour leader in September 2015, the MP for Islington North has presided over Labour’s worst run of results since the 1950’s.

 Wenger and Corbyn, both 67, retain the support of important allies within their respective organisations.
-The Arsenal owner, Stan Kroenke, continues to support the veteran Frenchmen, while Corbyn has found support from the vast number of trade unions who refuse to put pressure on the hippy allotment owner to resign from his position.
+The Arsenal owner, Stan Kroenke, continues to support the veteran Frenchmen, while Corbyn has found support from the vast number of trade unions who refuse to put pressure on the hippy allotment owner to resign.

 However, not everything is rosy within the Corbyn camp.
 There have been reports that resenting Labour MP’s have organised a plane to be flown over Westminster with a ‘Corbyn Out’ banner attached.
 We understand that Wenger has provided his friend with advice on how to how to deal with this clearly unpleasant experience.